JobDoesburg/landolfio/README.md

 7. Run `export DJANGO_SETTINGS_MODULE=website.settings.development` to use the development settings.
 8. Run `python ./manage.py migrate` to initialize the database.
+9. If you want to add the mock assets, run `python ./manage.py loaddata assets`.
-9. Run `python ./manage.py runserver` to start the local testing server.
+10. Run `python ./manage.py runserver` to start the local testing server.

 ### Testing